karma-runner/karma-commonjs/README.md

   modulesRoot: 'some_folder'
 }
 ```
-When not specified the root folder default to the `karma.basePath` configuration option.
+When not specified the root folder default to the `karma.basePath/node_modules` configuration option.

 For an example project, check out Karma's [client tests](https://github.com/karma-runner/karma/tree/master/test/client).